thumbai/website/docs/introduction.md

 # Features

-THUMBAI app provides features to have your own -
+THUMBAI features provides an ability to have your own-

-* Go Modules Respository for your organization
+* Go Modules Respository - for organization/individual, never loose dependency libraries.
-* Decouple SCM repository import path using Go Vanity
+* Go Vanity Service - Decouple SCM repository path from Go import path.
-* In case if you have hosted servers behind simply proxy it.
+* Simple Proxy Server - Hosted applications on the same box then simply proxy it behind.

-Every feature is on-demand and individual use.
-Above use cases fully utilized by aahframework.org and aahframe.work, THUMBAI replaced my nginx proxy server.
+Every feature is on-demand and could be used individually.
+All THUMBAI features fully utilized by `aahframework.org`, `aahframe.work` and also THUMBAI proxy replaced my nginx proxy server.